Saira Naseem

-Sahira Naseem is a Pakistani singer who formerly was a playback singer in the Lollywood films during the era of 1990s.
+Sahira Naseem is a Pakistani singer who also is a playback singer in the Lollywood films from the era of 1990s to the present.
 She has received 4 Best Playback Singer Nigar Awards.

+In 2011, she performed in a 'mega concert' arranged by Pakistan National Council of the Arts along with folk singers Attaullah Khan Esakhelvi and Malkoo in Islamabad, Pakistan.

 Career

 Naseem started her singing career in the film Hum Se Hai Zamana, which was released in 1987.
 She sang a chorus song for the film along with A. Nayyar, Munir Hussain, and Masood Rana.
-There on, her career as a playback vocalist kept moving forward and she sang 55 songs in 81 Urdu and Punjabi movies.
+From then on, her career as a playback vocalist kept moving forward and she sang 55 songs in 81 Urdu and Punjabi movies.
 Apart from film songs, she also sings poems, ghazals, and naats.